 With bright-hued abstract paintings both delicate and bold and sculptural works that seem pulled from a rich inner-world, Carvellas says her work is “an essential and intensely personal part of my life.
-It explores and expresses the inner workings of my heart, mind & spirit in a way that words cannot express.
+It explores and expresses the inner workings of my mind and heart in a way that words cannot express.
 It is my hope that when people see my work, it will somehow resonate with them on some level, be it intellectual, emotional or spiritual.

-I am a self-taught artist who lives and creates in Pasadena, CA. In 2004, I found myself in desperate need of an artistic outlet.
+I am a self-taught artist who lives and creates in Pasadena, CA. In 2004, I found myself in need of an artistic outlet.
 I began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
 With further exploration and a new-found confidence, I began to pursue a different direction, creating, original, three dimensional collages.
 In 2007 I began exploring the creative world of mixed media and assemblage and fell in love with both of these media.
 In 2014 I started exploring the unlimited potential of abstract painting.
 Creating work purely from my own mind, without borrowing images or objects to bring the work to life, has been an exhilarating experience.

 11 years ago her work was made entirely of borrowed images and objects.
 Through the years, she slowly began leaving her own marks on the work.
 Starting out with light pencil markings to more visible lines and shapes.
 As her confidence grew, so did the strength of her marks and brush strokes.
 While she is still deeply enjoying creating assemblages out of found objects, shes now creates abstract paintings made entirely from her own hand.
 These painting, at first, sprang straight from her subconscious.
 She has also been using her own photographs as the springboard for her abstract paintings.
 Abstracting reality.